EstimatedEst. Read Time: 18 minutes

 • Pronation

 The reason we’re starting with breaking down the functions is the mind-to-muscle connection.
-Once you see how the forearm functions, you’ll understand why each of the exercises I’ve chosen makes sense for your forearm workout.
+Once you see how the forearm functions, you’ll understand why each of the exercises I’ve chosen makes sense for your entire forearm workout.

 Most importantly, you’ll understand why the best forearm workouts are probably different from what you’re used to.